Buy Now! "200 Nature Hot Spots in Alberta" - Published June 2022

 Lobster roll from The Rope Loft in Chester

 14. There are a lot of small cars on the road – partly I suspect as a function of the economy and the price of gas.
-During the COVID-19 crisis the price has dropped to about 66.8 cents a litre but in summer 2022 it’s back up to about $1.67/litre.
+During the COVID-19 crisis the price has dropped to about 66.8 cents a litre but in winter 2024 it’s as low as about $1.53/litre.

 15. I’ve only seen signs like this offering pickled eggs and Solomon Gundy in Nova Scotia.
 I didn’t know people still ate pickled eggs.